How Does Someone Who’s Never Had a Voice Lesson Get So Good?

 So you see where that gets you.

-Perhaps instead of feeling envious of the uber talented, often wrong 1%, we can give ourselves gladness that we’re part of the hard working, healthy and wise 99% of singers who are just trying to do the best with what we have.
+Perhaps instead of feeling envious of the uber talented, often wrong 1%, we can be glad that we’re part of the hard working, healthy and wise 99% of singers who are just trying to do the best with what we have.
 A huge part of that process is having a good voice teacher who can help you reach goals that are good for you.